IntelliTect-Samples/EWU-CSCD371-2024-Fall/README.md

    - First implement the `public void RunAsync_UsingTaskReturn_Success()` test method to test `PingProcess.RunAsync()` using `"localhost"` **without** using async/await. ❌✔
    - Also implement the `async public Task RunAsync_UsingTpl_Success()` test method to test `PingProcess.RunAsync()` using `"localhost"` but this time **DO** using async/await. ❌✔
-3. Add support for an optional cancellation token to the `PingProcess.RunAsync()` signature. ❌✔ Inside the `PingProcess.RunAsync()` invoke the token's `ThrowIfCancellationRequested()` method so an exception is thrown. ❌✔
+3. Add support for an optional cancellation token to the `PingProcess.RunAsync()` signature. ❌✔
+- Inside the `PingProcess.RunAsync()` invoke the token's `ThrowIfCancellationRequested()` method so an exception is thrown. ❌✔
-   Test that, when cancelled from the test method, the exception thrown is an `AggregateException` ❌✔ with a `TaskCanceledException` inner exception ❌✔ using the test methods `RunAsync_UsingTplWithCancellation_CatchAggregateExceptionWrapping` ❌✔and `RunAsync_UsingTplWithCancellation_CatchAggregateExceptionWrappingTaskCanceledException` ❌✔ respectively.
+- Test that, when cancelled from the test method, the exception thrown is an `AggregateException` ❌✔
+  - with a `TaskCanceledException` inner exception ❌✔
+  - using the test methods `RunAsync_UsingTplWithCancellation_CatchAggregateExceptionWrapping` ❌✔
+  - and `RunAsync_UsingTplWithCancellation_CatchAggregateExceptionWrappingTaskCanceledException` ❌✔ respectively.

 4. Complete/fix **AND test** `async public Task<PingResult> RunAsync(IEnumerable<string> hostNameOrAddresses, CancellationToken cancellationToken = default)` which executes ping for an array of hostNameOrAddresses (which can all be "localhost") **in parallel**, adding synchronization if needed. ❌✔
    NOTE:
       - The order of the items in the stdOutput is irrelevant and expected to be intermingled.